passcod/caretaker/index.markdown

 ## Scope
 [scope]: #scope

-The Caretaker model's scope only extends to codifying two new roles in the management of an open software project, and the processes these two roles support and require.
-It is intentionally limited thus, to allow for the wide variety of project strategies and cultures that exist to use the model without compromising on their existing practices beyond what is needed for the model to work.
+The Caretaker system's scope only extends to codifying two new roles in the management of an open software project, and the processes these two roles support and require.
+It is intentionally limited thus, to allow for the wide variety of project strategies and cultures that exist to use the system without compromising on their existing practices beyond what is needed for the system to work.

-The model can be applied fully, such that all release work is done along the caretaker-releaser interaction, or it can be applied partially, with maintainers exempt, or conditionally, as in the caretaker role only being useful when maintainers are not active on the project.
-All of these are valid uses, and the model attempts to be generic enough to support them.
+The system can be mandated or applied fully, such that all release work is done along the caretaker-releaser interaction, or partially, with maintainers exempt, or conditionally, as in the caretaker role only being useful when maintainers are not active on the project.
+All of these are valid uses, and the system attempts to be generic enough to support them.

 To avoid any confusion (not an exhaustive list):